 Puerto Vallarta Malecon is a popular place for early morning power walks or dog walks and beautiful sunset watching in the evening.

 As I mentioned before, you cannot visit PV without visiting the Romantic Zone.
 No matter which area you’re staying in, even if it’s the North Zone, make sure to visit here at least once and spend the day.
+That said, Zona Romantica is considered one of the best and most popular areas to stay in Puerto Vallarta for first-time visitors.

 There are many good reasons why this area is one of the best places for expats and people who love to visit PV again and again.